kylehh/kylehh.github.io/_posts/23-08-20-ML101-SelfAttention.md

 Matrix view of the steps above.Q/K/V matrix are the paramters to be learnt.
 ![Alt text](/assets/images/23-08-20-ML101-SelfAttention_files/matrix.png)

+Single head limits the ability of self-attention to focus on multiple positions within the sequence—the probability distribution can easily be dominated by one (or a few) words.
 Now let's expand it to multi-head attention.
 Use the previous results as $b^{i,1}$
 ![Alt text](/assets/images/23-08-20-ML101-SelfAttention_files/multihead.png)

 And use another set of matrix to get $b^{i,2}$
 ![Alt text](/assets/images/23-08-20-ML101-SelfAttention_files/multihead2.png)

-Concatentate multi head results and times a matrix to get the final output $b^i$
+Concatentate multi head results and times a matrix to get the final output $b^i$.
+Because each attention head outputs token vectors of dimension $d // H$, the concatenated output of all attention heads has dimension $d$
 ![Alt text](/assets/images/23-08-20-ML101-SelfAttention_files/concat.png)

 Adding position vector created by positial encoding. $sin$ encoding is hand crafted, and can be learnt as well.